‘Master of Arts’ (M.A.) in History of Global Markets

 - The application period to begin studying in the winter semester is from April 1 to May 15 of the same calendar year

 - The application period to begin studies in the summer semester is from October 1 to November 15 of the previous calendar year

 You may submit your application for the master's programme even if you have not completed your current programme of study, but have acquired at least 150 credit points in a related bachelor's programme.
 The online application form and detailed information on the application and admission procedure can be found under "Application and admission" (see right-hand column).
 This deadline also applies to international applicants who are also required to complete the online application form.

 The master’s programme in history of global markets is divided into a course phase (1st-3rd semesters) and a master’s thesis phase in the 4th semester.
-Students are expected to complete 120 credits from the following:
+Modules totaling 120 credits should be successfully completed in accordance with the following provisions:

 The below graphic provides a schematic overview of the structure of the master’s programme in economic and social history as well as a suggestion on when to take each course:

 Graduates of the master’s programme in history of global markets will be prepared to enter a career in numerous fields.
 These include subject-related work in publishing houses, archives and museums of companies as well as other private or public organizations.
 Graduates will be prepared to work in demanding positions in the areas of foundation management, business journalism or management of institutions of higher education, public relations, business consulting and marketing.